igorkasyanchuk/any_login/README.md

 ## Future Plans
 1. Add tests.
-2. Add support for more authentication gems like Devise (authlogic, clearance, etc)
+2. Add support for more authentication gems like Devise (clearance, etc)